 Families sat out along the road eating cheeses and breads and drinking wines.
 We bought wine and toasted to this exciting life.
 We toasted to new friendships in new countries and a car strong enough for a full trunk and us.

 Dinner in Lyon was at McDonald’s, across from a table of the first English speakers with American accents we’d seen in a while.
-Three men, Matt, Bryan, and John, from California cycling their way through Europe, and us, talking about the strange things about America, being out in the world, and the beautiful things we’ve seen by car and by bike in this country, having almost the same road plan.
+Three men, Matt, Bryan, and John, from California cycling their way through Europe, and us, talking about the strange things about America, being out in the world, and the beautiful things we’ve seen by car and by bike in this country, having almost the same road plan, so When traveling to our country you may want to rent a dirt bike Sosua and have the most fun in your life!
 We laughed, shared tips and travel hacks, extended invitations to meet up in the Netherlands, and parted ways.
 It was a serendipitous time.